singhshalinis/itemCatalog/readme.md

       2017-04-27T22:28:42.538556+00:00 app[web.1]: KeyError: '"https'

-In the browser, there is 503-Service Unavailable error.
-The error may be due to Heroku sending requests via https but the app currently does not support https.
+Browser shows a 503-Service Unavailable error.
+The error may be due to Heroku sending requests via https and the app currently does not support https.

 References, Credits & Acknowledgements
 --------------------------------------